YES! There will be Christmas markets in Ireland in 2020 if all goes to plan!

 Although 2020 has been the weirdest year that many of us have ever experienced, there are a number of Christmas markets still taking place.
 Once things don’t deteriorate further over the coming months, that is…

-6 of the best Christmas Markets in Ireland in 2020
+Christmas Markets in Ireland in 2020

 Visiting a Christmas market in Ireland has become a popular Irish Christmas tradition over the last 7 years or so.
 There’s a buzz around festival markets that’s hard to bate, to be fair!